![]() |

 E) a date by which proposals for the performance of the services shall be submitted;

-F) a statement of the minimum information that the proposal shall contain, which may include:
+F) a statement of the minimum information that the proposal shall contain, which may include, but is not limited to:

 i) the name of the offeror, the location of the offeror's principal place of business and, if different, the place of performance of the proposed contract;

-iii) the abilities, qualifications, and experience of all persons who would be assigned to provide the required services;
+ii) the abilities, qualifications and experience of all persons who would be assigned to provide the required services;

-iv) a listing of other contracts under which services similar in scope, size, or discipline to the required services were performed or undertaken within a previous period of time, as specified in the Request for Proposals;
+iii) a listing of other contracts under which services similar in scope, size or discipline to the required services were performed or undertaken within a previous period of time, as specified in the RFP;

 G) price (to be submitted in a separate envelope in the proposal package and not mentioned elsewhere in the proposal package); and